Exam Comparison: The Bar Exam vs LSAT

 While the LSAT will help you gain admission to law school, and the bar exam will help you gain admission to your state’s bar, the similarities largely end there.
 The LSAT and the bar exam are very different tests, and understanding their differences can go a long way towards helping you properly prepare for both.

 Unlike the bar exam, the LSAT requires no prior knowledge of law.
 This makes it different even from other professional entrance exams, like the Medical College Admission Test (MCAT).
 Instead of testing what you know, the LSAT tests how you think.
 Thus, the LSAT is fundamentally different from nearly every other test you’ve taken; you’ll need to study accordingly.
 To best prepare for the LSAT, it’s vital that the bulk of your time be spent taking practice questions so that you understand how the exam functions.
 There are countless LSAT prep companies on the market that are designed to help you study as efficiently as possible.
 When deciding which LSAT prep company to go with, read reviews; talk to friends, family, or classmates who have performed well on the LSAT.
 There are a number of reputable courses, the most important thing is that whichever one you choose, you stick to a strict study schedule.

-The LSAT is a much shorter exam than the bar exam–traditionally, the LSAT consisted of four 35-minute scored sections plus an unscored section.
-The Law School Admission Council (LSAC) which administers the test, has recently implemented the LSAT-Flex, which consists of three 35-minute scored sections.
-Given that the time limits on your first-year law school exams will likely be in the three-hour range, the LSAT is not a particularly long test.
+The LSAT is a much shorter exam than the bar exam–traditionally.
+The LSAT consists of three 35-minute scored sections plus an unscored section.
+Given that the time limits on your first-year law school exams will likely be in the 3-hour range, the LSAT is not a particularly long test.